Yonder Alonso: San Diego Padres

-Alonso, Edinson Vólquez, Yasmani Grandal, and Brad Boxberger were traded to the San Diego Padres for Mat Latos on December 17, 2011.
+Alonso, Edinson Vólquez, Yasmani Grandal, and Brad Boxberger were traded to the San Diego Padres in exchange for Mat Latos on December 17, 2011.
 He was projected to start at first base ahead of Anthony Rizzo, who was eventually traded.
-Alonso came into 2012 still classified as a rookie with only 117 career at-bats.
+Alonso came into 2012 still classified as a rookie with only 117 career at–bats.

 Alonso played 155 games for the Padres in 2012, including 144 starts at first base, and posted a batting line of .273/.348/.393 with nine home runs.
 He set a Padres franchise record with 39 doubles as a rookie, breaking the old rookie mark of 33 by Benito Santiago in 1987.
-Alonso also had 10 multi-double games, the most in the major leagues since 2006.
+Alonso also had 10 multi–double games, the most in the major leagues since 2006.
 Alonso committed 12 errors at first base, tying for the league lead.
 He finished 6th in the NL Rookie of the Year voting.

 Alonso was the starting first baseman to begin 2013.
 On April 10, Alonso started at first base against the Dodgers.
-In the 9th inning, with second baseman Alexi Amarista having been pinch-hit for the previous inning, Alonso moved to second base for the first time in his professional career.
-With left-handed hitter Andre Ethier up after Adrián González hit a ground ball to second that Alonso couldn't come up with, Alonso and third baseman Jedd Gyorko switched positions.
+In the 9th inning, with second baseman Alexi Amarista having been pinch–hit for the previous inning, Alonso moved to second base for the first time in his professional career.
+With left–handed hitter Andre Ethier up after Adrián González hit a ground ball to second that Alonso couldn't come up with, Alonso and third baseman Jedd Gyorko switched positions.
 After Ethier was hit and two right-handed hitters were due, Alonso and Gyorko switched again, and the Padres got out of the inning after A.J.
 Ellis grounded out to third.
-On June 6, Alonso was placed on the 15-day disabled list after he got hit on the hand by a pitch from Aaron Loup on May 31.
+On June 6, Alonso was placed on the 15–day disabled list after he got hit on the hand by a pitch from Aaron Loup on May 31.
 Kyle Blanks and Jesús Guzmán then entered a platoon while Alonso was out.
-At the time, he was hitting .284 with 6 HR and 29 RBI.
-He was activated on July 12, 2013.
+At the time, he was hitting .284 with six home runs and 29 RBI.
+He was activated on July 12.
 On August 30, Alonso suffered a separate injury to his right hand, which caused him to miss most of September.
 Blanks and Guzmán filled in initially, but when Tommy Medica was called up, he started the rest of the season at first.
-Alonso returned to action on September 28, and appeared in two games as a pinch-runner.
-In 97 games in 2013, he hit .281/.341/.368 with six home runs and 45 RBIs.
+Alonso returned to action on September 28, and appeared in two games as a pinch–runner.
+In 97 games in 2013, he hit .281/.341/.368 with six home runs and 45 RBI.

-On June 19, 2014, Alonso was placed on the 15-day DL with right hand tendinitis.
+On June 19, 2014, Alonso was placed on the 15-day disabled list with right hand tendinitis.
 On July 26, after missing 30 games, Alonso was activated off the disabled list.
 After playing almost a month, Alonso was ruled out for the season on August 17 because of a forearm strain.
-In 84 games in 2014, Alonso hit .240/.285/.397 with 7 home runs and 27 RBIs.
+In 84 games in 2014, Alonso hit .240/.285/.397 with 7 home runs and 27 RBI.